grafana/grafana-plugin-examples/CONTRIBUTING.md

 ## Report an Error or Bug

-The exampels in this repository are auto-generated from [create-plugin](https://github.com/grafana/plugin-tools/tree/main/packages/create-plugin).
+The examples in this repository are auto-generated from [create-plugin](https://github.com/grafana/plugin-tools/tree/main/packages/create-plugin).

 If you run into an error or bug with the project: